ministryofjustice/form-builder/decisions/0002-secure-JSON-output.md

 ### Validation of remote endpoint
 The Form Builder system should validate the endpoint that is entered by the user.
-At minimum this should an an HTTPS endpoint and `*.gov.uk`.
+At minimum this should be an HTTPS endpoint and `*.gov.uk`.

 ### Overview of Solution